sanglyb/getADHashes/README.md

 In essence, this program provides an implementation and automation of the steps required to obtain these hashes:

-The method involves extracting password hashes of active users from the domain controller's ntds with the help of [DSInternals](https://github.com/MichaelGrafnetter/DSInternals) module.
+The method involves extracting password hashes of active users from the domain controller's NTDS with the help of [DSInternals](https://github.com/MichaelGrafnetter/DSInternals) module.

 ## Instructions for those who either don't want to or aren't allowed to use my app: